Making critical research accessible via virtual

 Freeman recommended that AACR intersperse mostly on-demand presentations with pre-recorded content, to help ensure a smooth experience without glitches.

-Freeman custom-branded the OnlineEvent Pro™ platform with graphics and content provided by AACR, creating an engaging online location that offered learning modules for posters and sessions, interactive networking features to help attendees communicate, and an area to highlight the 25 partners, with tiered sponsorship opportunities.
+Freeman delivered custom-branding on the virtual platform with graphics and content provided by AACR, creating an engaging online location that offered learning modules for posters and sessions, interactive networking features to help attendees communicate, and an area to highlight the 25 partners, with tiered sponsorship opportunities.

 Freeman producers worked closely alongside AACR’s producer to help translate the event content from the real world to the digital one.
 They partnered together to develop, edit, and produce the pre-recorded sessions and prepare for the livestreams.